 4. Your independence is hampered

-It is necessary that your partner proactively stop you from doing your own thing but they certainly don’t appreciate.
+Even if your partner doesn’t proactively stop you from doing your own thing, they certainly don’t appreciate it.
 When your partner is jealous of you and your independent ways, they are bound to get upset whenever you make plans with friends or family.
 Or do anything that does not involve them.

 5. Exhibiting stalker tendencies